hannesfrank/awesome-remnote/docs/reference.md

   - [remnote.io/keyboard_shortcuts](https://www.remnote.io/keyboard_shortcuts) - Directly access shortcut settings.
 - [remnote.io/api](https://www.remnote.io/api/) - Frontend/backend API reference.
 - [remnote.io/api_keys](https://www.remnote.io/api_keys/) - Manage API keys for backend plugins.
+- [remnote.io/export](https://www.remnote.io/export) - Export/backup all your Rem to various formats (Plain Text, Markdown, HTML, OPML, JSON, Anki).
+The Full Raw Backup (JSON) contains all your data and can be used to restore your account.
+- [remnote.io/import](https://www.remnote.io/import) - Import Rem from various formats (Roam Research, Workyflowy, Dynalist, RemNote, Anki, Markdown, Copy&Paste Text/Markdown).
+The RemNote import takes a Full Raw Backup (JSON) and can fully restore your Knowledge Base.

+## URL Scheme

+Some paths take rem ids as arguments:

+- `document/*`
+  - `document/REM_ID` opens this rem as a page.
+  - `document/REM_ID?locationAnchor=HIGHLIGHT_REM_ID` focuses a child rem on the opened page.
+  - `document/LEFT_REM_ID/RIGHT_REM_ID` to open two rems in split view.
+- `queue/*`
+  - `queue/REM_ID` practice all rem in `document/REM_ID` _with_ spaced repetition, i.e. don't ask flashcards which are not due yet.
+  - `queue/REM_ID/all` practice all rem in `document/REM_ID` _without_ spaced repetition, i.e. ask flashcards even if they are not due. **TODO:** Check how the due time changes when you practice something due far in the future multiple times in a row.
+(You should not get too much credit.)
+- `export/REM_ID` export a specific rem. ([remnote.io/export](https://www.remnote.io/export) to export all rem)

 ## Power-Up Rems